Doom-Utils/iwad-patches/doom64.wad/README.txt

-Doom 64 has had a stadalone release on PC and consoles since 2020, from which time the game actually has a distinct IWAD able to be set apart from the engine, acting more like other Doom games on PC.
+Doom 64 has had a standalone release on PC and consoles since 2020, where the game actually has a distinct IWAD able to be set apart from the engine, acting more like other Doom games on PC.

 On the Nintendo 64, there still was somewhat of a distinction between the engine and IWAD, but it becomes a technical detail when the only